idoerg/Ontology/README.md

 ## Ontology

-Using kkoziara Ontolgy module which he added to Biopython.
+Using kkoziara Ontology module which he added to Biopython.
-Here it is converted to standalone.
+Here it is converted to standalone module, so some import statements were changed.
+Other than that, code is untouched.

 The module ontology can read / write OBO files and creates a DiGraph data strcuture for interrogating and manipulating the ontology.